- ABADirect link to this item

 - AcquittalDirect link to this item

-When an accused criminal defendant is found not guilty.
+When an accused criminal defendant is found not guilty at trial.

 - AdjudicationDirect link to this item

 When a court makes an order or judgment in a case.